hugoqbchld/Electricity-transportation-monopoly-in-MLM-top-tiers-SH/README.md

 - -> Qcap would earn 💥 explosive 💥 revenue from 3 monopolies out of the 4 present in the MLM game

 => This does not include income from trading taxes, jobs platform fees, military income, or other Safehouse services which can be substantial.

+ 🗳️ vote Yes ✅ if you want Qcap to bid on GGWP IPO.
+In that case, please also enter the amount you want to allocate from existing funds.

+ 🗳️ Vote No if you do not want Qcap to bid at all.

+The final amount that Qubic Capital will bid will be calculated as the weighted average among Yes votes.